 - It is Nigeria’s second-largest city by population after Lagos.

-- The ancient walls of Kano, built for defense, are considered one of the most impressive monuments in Africa.
+- The ancient walls of Kano, built for defence, are considered one of Africa’s most impressive monuments.

-We finished the day by hiking up Dahal Hill — a massive rock outcrop where Kano first began and a perfect place to end out time in the north.
-The views at sunset were nothing short of stunning, giving a clear 360 degree view of the entire city.
+We finished the day by hiking up Dahal Hill — a massive rock outcrop where Kano first began and a perfect place to end our time in the north.
+The views at sunset were nothing short of stunning, giving a clear 360-degree view of the entire city.
 But scattered among the rocks were empty packs of drugs and syrup bottles, left behind by young guys who come here at night seeking an escape of what can be a difficult place to live.

 I spoke with a local teenager taking in the view.
 He talked openly about the lack of opportunities, the struggle to find work, and how drugs have quietly become an epidemic here.